 Highlights: Jaipur - City Palace, Jantar Mantar & drive past Hawa Mahal.

 Today, you will be taken to Amer Fort, also called Amer Palace.
 The former capital of Jaipur, this magnificent fort was constructed by Raja Man Singh.
 Made with red sand-stone, it is divided into four sections.
 The entrance gate, Surajpol features a fascinating architecture.
 Near the Ganesh gate, you will see a temple of Goddess Sila Devi.
 You will also witness the Diwan-e-Aam, Diwan-e-Khas Sheesh Mahal as well as Sukh Niwas.
-Ascend the fort by walking the steps, optionally in a jeep or an elephant’s back.
+Ascend the fort by walking the steps or in a jeep.
 Overnight is in Jaipur.